tikv/rfcs/text/2021-04-23-builtin-gc-worker.md

 According to the [documentation](https://docs.pingcap.com/tidb/stable/garbage-collection-overview) for the **current** GC worker, the GC worker processes the following steps in a GC cycle:

-1. Calculate the minimal timestamp among all living SQL sessions, earlier than which are safe to GC, called `Service Safepoint`.
+1. Calculate the minimal timestamp among all living SQL sessions, earlier than which are safe to GC, called `Session Safepoint`.
-2. [Upload](https://github.com/pingcap/kvproto/blob/8ecb5e46d7f5f7952a1a8d262b54f61dc8de1ef3/proto/pdpb.proto#L73) the `Service Safepoint` to PD, and get the minimal `Service Safepoint` among all Tools (e.g. CDC) from the response.
+2. [Fetch](https://github.com/pingcap/kvproto/blob/8ecb5e46d7f5f7952a1a8d262b54f61dc8de1ef3/proto/pdpb.proto#L73) the `Service Safepoint` from PD, which is the minimal snapshot timestamp requirement among all tools (e.g. CDC, BR).
+3. Calculate `GC Safepoint = min(Service Safepoint, Session Safepoint, now - gc_life_time)`.
-3. Resolve all locks whose timestamp is earlier than the `Minimal Service Safepoint`.
+3. Resolve all locks whose timestamp is earlier than the `GC Safepoint`.
-4. [Push](https://github.com/pingcap/kvproto/blob/8ecb5e46d7f5f7952a1a8d262b54f61dc8de1ef3/proto/pdpb.proto#L71) the `Minimal Service Safepoint` as `GCSafepoint` to PD.
+4. [Push](https://github.com/pingcap/kvproto/blob/8ecb5e46d7f5f7952a1a8d262b54f61dc8de1ef3/proto/pdpb.proto#L71) the `GC Safepoint` to PD.

 After the `GCSafepoint` being uploaded, TiKV will pull it from PD by interval, then TiKV will automatically delete all records earlier than `GCSafepoint`.

-Yet another tricky part is that TiDB has a shortcut to GC a range of keys after `DROP TABLE` or `DROP INDEX`: parallel with step 3 and step 4, TiDB will directly invoke `UnsafeDeleteRange` to TiKV which will delete the range of key-values regardless of locks or timestamp.
+Yet another tricky part is that TiDB has a shortcut to GC a range of keys after `DROP TABLE` or `DROP INDEX`, etc: parallel with step 3 and step 4, TiDB will directly invoke `UnsafeDeleteRange` to TiKV which will delete the range of key-values regardless of locks or timestamp.
 To make it safe, TiDB will guarantee that the deleted range will never be used again.

 ## Detailed design